Japanese television drama: Formula for good ratings

 In evening dramas, cast members are carefully selected and tend to be famous actors that audiences are very fond of.
 The choice of cast members frequently affects the drama's audience rating, and pairing the right male and female artists is especially important in a renzoku ren'ai (romantic or love) drama.
 Cast members of morning and afternoon dramas are not as popular as those of evening dramas, as reflected by ratings, but with time good actors can gain popularity.

 Use of the term "dorama"

 "Dorama" (ドラマ) is a general term used in Japan to refer to drama series and soap operas, regardless of the country where they were filmed or produced.
-In the Western world, the word "dorama" was initially used to refer exclusively to Japanese television dramas, however in recent years it has become a general term used to refer to all Asian television dramas due to the international rise of Korean and Chinese dramas.
+In the Western world, the word "dorama" was initially used to refer exclusively to Japanese television dramas, however in recent years it has become a general term used to refer to all Asian television dramas and series due to the international rise of Korean and Chinese dramas.